Avoid over- and under-licensing with OpenLM

 Active Agent Procedure

-Agent Script - The customer can end projects with his own script to release licenses.
+Agent Script - The client can finish projects with their own script to release licences.

-Special license conditions apply here, because with this function any procedures can be performed on the client:
+Special licence conditions apply to this, as this function can be used to execute any procedures on the client:

 "You should be aware that this capability could be utilized for a variety of actions such as getting unauthorized access to the workstation.
 By installing the license file you are stating that you understand the risks involved and accept the terms and conditions.
 For more information please contact support using the contact form or by email.